 Since the end of the Second World War, more and more Canadians, as a percentage of the workforce, have been employed in the social economy, including voluntary associations, charities, quasi-public sector nonprofits (universities and hospitals), and co-ops.

 From many perspectives, this seems like dark days for community organizations: charitable donations are dropping, boards are shrinking, and talent is hard to retain.

 Yet, we’re seeing large upticks in earned revenue, crowdfunding, social finance, and millennial and Generation Z civic engagement.

-This social economy growth trend will intensify, as Jeremy Rifkin has argued, with the onset of AI and robotics, as so much of this realm is in high-touch helping and advocacy professions, or otherwise dealing with human complexity.
+This social economy growth trend will intensify, as social theorist Jeremy Rifkin has argued, with the onset of AI and robotics, as so much of this realm is in high-touch helping and advocacy professions, or otherwise dealing with human complexity.

 As robotics pioneer Sebastian Thrun has remarked, “Nobody phrases it this way, but I think that artificial intelligence is almost a humanities discipline.
 It’s really an attempt to understand human intelligence and human cognition.”

 We shouldn’t be either fearful or blithe when it comes to artificial intelligence.